-Access to our technical team using Slack
+- Access to our technical team in our Discord community

-Insights into the performance of your app on the App Marketplace
+- Insights into the performance of your app on the App Marketplace

-Direct access to new product launches
+- Direct access to new product launches

 Complete the following steps to get your application published in the Square App Marketplace.
 You should start this process while your application is still in development because elements of the process might identify required changes in your application code or user interface.